London home of Charles Dickens open after renovation

-LONDON, Dec 10 (Reuters) - The former London home of Charles Dickens reopened on Monday, after an eight-month, 3.1 million-pound ($5 million) refurbishment celebrating the author’s bicentenary.
+LONDON (Reuters) - The former London home of Charles Dickens reopened on Monday, after an eight-month, 3.1 million-pound refurbishment celebrating the author’s bicentenary.

 Dickens lived at 48 Doughty Street in central London with his family between 1837 and 1839.
 There, in his mid-20s, he wrote “Oliver Twist” and “Nicholas Nickleby”, novels that made him a rising literary star.